Airbnb: History

-In February 2018, the company announced Airbnb Plus, a collection of homes that have been vetted for quality of services, comfort and design, as well as Beyond by Airbnb, which offers luxury vacation rentals.
+In February 2018, the company announced Airbnb Plus, a collection of homes vetted for quality of services, comfort and design, as well as Beyond by Airbnb, which offers luxury vacation rentals.
 By October 2019, two million people were staying with Airbnb each night.
 In April 2019, Airbnb produced and financed Gay Chorus Deep South, a documentary launched by its Rausch Street Films division.
 The rights were sold to MTV, which aired the program on its network.

 During the COVID-19 pandemic, bookings dropped as much as 96% in some cities.
 However, bookings rose in many rural areas.

-On March 30, 2020, the company pledged $250 million in payouts to host to compensate them for guest cancellations due to the pandemic.

-In April 2020, due in part to the decline in business from the pandemic, Airbnb raised $1 billion in equity from private equity firms Silver Lake and Sixth Street Partners at an $18 billion valuation and $1 billion in debt at interest rates of 9%-11.5%.

-On May 5, 2020, Brian Chesky sent a memo to all employees announcing the layoff of approximately 1,900 employees, or about 25% of its workforce in the Americas, Europe, and Asia due to the COVID-19 pandemic.

-On December 10, 2020, the company became a public company via an initial public offering, raising $3.5 billion.
+The company pledged $250 million in payouts to hosts to compensate them for guest cancellations due to the pandemic.
+The company also laid off approximately 1,900 employees, or about 25% of its workforce in the Americas, Europe, and Asia due to the pandemic.
+On December 10, 2020, Airbnb (ticker symbol: "ABNB") became a public company via an initial public offering, raising $3.5 billion on Nasdaq.
 Shares valued at $238 million were offered to hosts on the platform at the price of $68 per share.

-In March 2022, Airbnb suspended business in Russia and Belarus due to the sanctions resulting from the 2022 Russian invasion of Ukraine.
+In March 2022, Airbnb suspended business in Russia and Belarus due to the sanctions resulting from the Russian invasion of Ukraine.
 In May 2022, Airbnb ceased operations in China.
-The decision was made primarily because of strict COVID-19 restrictions in China, as well as complicated and expensive laws and regulations that required Airbnb to send detailed information on guests to the Government of China, which can be used to track people.
+The decision was made primarily because of China's Zero-COVID policy, as well as complicated and expensive laws and regulations that required Airbnb to send detailed information on guests to the government of China, which can be used to track people.

 Airbnb was accused of being too willing to provide this information, which led to the resignation of an Airbnb executive, who was also a former deputy director of the Federal Bureau of Investigation, in 2019 after 6 months of working.
-Airbnb had also been accused of allowing listings on land owned by the Xinjiang Production and Construction Corps, a Chinese state-owned paramilitary entity sanctioned under the Magnitsky Act for involvement in the Uyghur genocide.
+Airbnb had also been accused of allowing listings on land owned by the Xinjiang Production and Construction Corps, a Chinese state-owned paramilitary entity sanctioned under the Magnitsky Act for involvement in the persecution of Uyghurs in China.
 In 2019, certain hosts in China were accused of discrimination by refusing to rent to Uyghurs.

-After temporarily banning parties in homes rented on the platform in August 2020 due to the COVID-19 pandemic, in June 2022, Airbnb announced that it will permanently ban parties and events in homes on its platform, a position supported by hosts and their neighbors who complained of nuisances at Airbnb properties.
+After temporarily banning parties in homes rented on the platform in August 2020 due to the COVID-19 pandemic, in June 2022, Airbnb announced that it would permanently ban parties and events in homes on its platform, a position supported by hosts and their neighbors who complained of nuisances at Airbnb properties.
 In August 2022, Airbnb rolled out technology to enforce this ban.

+In June 2025, Airbnb became a commercial partner for the FIFA Club World Cup.
+As part of this, they offered official fan accommodation as part of a three-year deal with Fifa that also includes the 2026 men’s World Cup, which the US is co-hosting with Canada and Mexico, and the 2027 Women’s World Cup in Brazil.